porjo/gosuntwins/README.md

 # GoSuntwins

-goSuntwins is a simple utility to read data from JFY Suntwins Solar inverter
+Gosuntwins is a simple utility to read data from JFY Suntwins Solar inverter.

-Tested with Suntwins 5000TL on Linux
+It has been tested with Suntwins 5000TL inverter from Linux operating system

 ### Howto

 First [install Golang](http://golang.org/doc/install#install).
 On Redhat Linux that should be as simple as `yum install golang`.
 Then: